gleam-lang/website/cheatsheets/gleam-for-erlang-users.md

 ### Tuples

 Tuples are very useful in Gleam as they're the only collection data type that allows for mixed types of elements in the collection.
-The syntax for a tuple literal - `#("a", "b")` - can be confused for a function call, which it is not!

 #### Erlang